epfl-ada/ada-2022-project-abracadabra2022/README.md

 ### Feature extraction
 Use queries to wikidata to extract the genres corresponding to the freebase id and build a new dataset

+### Film location extraction
+After analysis, we found that the confusing column "Movie countries" present in the CMU movie corpus was torn between Movie filming location and country of production team.
+This made it very hard to find reliably the filming location of these movies.
+In order to circumvent this problem we decided to analyze each synopsys and extract the countries mentioned.
+In order to do so we used novel Named Entity Recognition (NER) for this task.
+More specifically the transformer based pipelines.
+We then feed these locations to a geo-locator in order to find the country of these locations.

+### Sentiment analysis
+While extracting countries we also extracted the general sentiment of the synopsys, as well as the individual sentence sentiment for each country mention.
+This indicator therefore showed the general sentiment of the movie toward specific countries.
+Apart from the number of times countries were mentioned in movies, we also had the sentiment of these mentions and their evolutions through time.

 ## Organization within the team